Edited by Sci-Fi Christian and QueenofKlaroline

 "There is something I need to tell you."
 Bands of guilt tightened over her heart with dizzying pain and she closed her eyes.

 Warm arms enveloped her and she let them.
 Laying her head on Tyler's chest she breathed in his scent, the musky cologne he always wore.
 She prayed that once she told him the truth they would still have a chance.
 If she could just get him to see that all that bound her to Klaus was a centuries old relationship.
 One that led to her death.
 Something she wasn't about to have repeated.
-Whatever existed between her and Klaus, it needed to end now.
+Whatever existed between her and Klaus, it was ending now.

 "I missed you so much, Care."